exanvub/.github/profile/README.md

 # Exanvub

-Welcome to the GitHub organization page for **Exanvub**, the Department of Experimental Anatomy.
+Welcome to the GitHub organization page for **Exanvub**, the Department of Experimental Anatomy at the Vrije Universiteit Brussel (VUB).
 Our research group is dedicated to fundamental research in topographical, functional, and clinical anatomy, with a primary focus on the human body and its composition.

 ## Research Lines